instructa/codefetchUI/docs/alchemy/alchemy-local-dev.md

 pnpm
 yarn
 Terminal window
-# Using Alchemy CLI with bun
+# Using Alchemy CLI with pnpm
-bun alchemy dev
+pnpm alchemy dev

 For more CLI options and commands, see the CLI documentation.